niermann/temscript/docs/instrument.rst

     .. attribute:: AcqParams

-        Acquisition parameters of the detector as instance of :class:`STEMAcqParams`.
+        Parameters for STEM acquisition as instance of :class:`STEMAcqParams`.
 The acquisition parameters of all STEM detectors are identical, so this attribute will return the same instance for all detectors.

-        In the original Scripting interface the instance of the STEM acquisition parameters is obtained via the list of detectors returned by the Acquisition instance.
-In the temscript python interface, the parameter instance is obtained via the STEMDetector instances.
+        .. deprecated:: 2.0

-        However all detectors will haul the same parameter object.
+            Use the :attr:`StemAcqParams` attribute of the :class:`Acquisition` to set the parameters for STEM acqisition.

 .. class:: STEMDetectorInfo

     .. attribute:: Name

-        (read) *unicode* Name of detector camera
+        (read) *str* Name of detector camera

     .. attribute:: Brightness